ibm-cloud-docs/BlockStorage/disaster-recovery.md

 # Disaster Recovery - Fail over with an inaccessible Primary volume
 {: #dr-inaccessible}

 If a catastrophic failure or disaster causes an outage on the primary site, customers can perform the following actions to quickly access their data on the secondary site.
+When the primary volume is inaccessible, you can't failover to the replica volume, but you can create a duplicate of the replica volume in the secondary site and failover operations to that clone volume.
 {:shortdesc}

 ## Fail over with a duplicate of a replica volume on the secondary site